mcorino/firm/USAGE.md

 In cases which involve restoring large amounts of persisted properties this may however be cumbersome.
-Instead of overloading `#create_for_deserialize` there is therefor another customization option available that allows to define deserialization finalizers.
+Instead of overloading `#create_for_deserialize` there is therefor another customization option available that allows to define _deserialization finalizers_.<br>
 A deserialization finalizer is a method, proc or block that will be called for a deserialized object after all it's serialized properties have been deserialized and restored.

-Deserialization finalizers can be defined using the `#define_deserialize_finalizer` class method which has the following signature:
+FIRM supports a default finalizer scheme but also allows alternative definitions (or disabling) of deserialization finalizers using the `#define_deserialize_finalizer` class method which has the following signature:

 > ```ruby
 > def self.define_deserialize_finalizer(meth)